 My Photography Journey:

-All of this madness started when I was 4 years old and my mother's boyfriend at the time bought me a pink Barbie camera; and my mother, for some reason, agreed to develop every single roll I handed her.
+All of this madness started when I was 4 years old and my mother bought me a pink Barbie camera, then, for some reason, agreed to develop every single roll I handed her.

 In middle school my friend group would get together and make videos for Youtube, as pre-teens in the early 2000's were prone to do.
 Only, I was obsessed with capturing everyone and everything..
 I think I have a terabyte of ultra low quality videos from 2005-2010.